So Many to Choose From! How to Find the Right Counsellor for You

 A few practical but essential things to check include:

-Location: Is the therapist’s office convenient for you?
+Location: is the therapist’s space convenient for you?

 Accessibility: if you've any accessibility needs, can they be supported?